 They can be effective in replacing any type of tooth loss and look and feel just like natural teeth.
 Dental implants can also be personalized for every patient’s requirement and are built for high durability.

-Dental implants can be categorized in three different types:
+Dental implants can be categorized into three different types:

 Endosteal Implants: These are the most commonly used implants and are suitable for most patients.
 They tend to fuse easily into the jawbone and resemble placeholder screws ready to support crowns and artificial teeth.
 Endosteal implants are surgically placed into the jawbone.